wyattbarger/shiny-spider/README.md

 If you would like to use any of the code for your own project, simply refer to the above license section and follow the outlined procedures, as this code is open source.

-I apologize if my contribution guidelines are not the clearest, as this is the first project I have released in this manner.
-Please
+I apologize if my contribution guidelines are not entirely clear; this is the first project I've released in this manner.
+Please feel free to reach out directly to me with questions via the [contact](#contact) section at the bottom of the README file.

 ## TESTS
 The below immediately invoked function was used during the development process to run shinySpider in a console log using await for testing purposes.